Debapriya Chakrabarti is a Lecturer in Architecture, leading PRAXIS Atelier.

-PRAXXIS is an explicitly feminist teaching atelier running vertically across BA3 and M Arch courses at MSA aiming to stimulate a positive intersectional feminist debate within the school and beyond.
+Debapriya currently teaches M Arch Year 2 in PRAXIS atelier and a Research Methods Workshop module for M Arch Year 1, MLA, and MLAR.
+She also teaches BA1 studio.
+PRAXIS is a decolonial feminist atelier running vertically across BA3 and M Arch courses at MSA aiming to stimulate a positive intersectional feminist debate with a focus on inclusive thinking within the school and beyond.

 Debapriya has completed a PhD in Architecture at The University of Manchester investigating transformation of idol-crafting practices in Kolkata.
 She completed her master’s degree in City Planning at the Indian Institute of Technology Kharagpur in 2015 with a Ministry of Human Resource and Development (MHRD), Government of India scholarship.
 Debapriya trained as an architect and completed her Bachelor in Architecture from Biju Patnaik University of Technology, India in 2012.
 She worked as an architect in a practice in Kolkata, India before pursuing a Master’s degree in City Planning.